Chatbot-Builder-Project/chatbot-builder-infra/README.md

         - `ARM_CLIENT_SECRET`
         - `ARM_SUBSCRIPTION_ID`
         - `ARM_TENANT_ID`
+    3. The blob storage is configured to allow access to Production and Staging IP addresses.
+To use it in development, go to Azure Portal and add your IP address to the firewall rules manually.

 - **Terraform Cloud:**
   This project is synced with Terraform Cloud for state management.
 Ensure you have a Terraform Cloud token saved as a